centreon/centreon-archived/README.md

 <h2> Introduction </h2>

-Centreon is one of the most flexible and powerful monitoring softwares on the market; it is absolutely free and Open Souce.
+Centreon is one of the most flexible and powerful monitoring softwares on the market; it is absolutely free and Open Source.

 <h2> Getting Started </h2>